poiyomi/PoiyomiDocs/docs/vertex-options/basics.md

 ### Continuous Rotation

-Options for rotating continuously in response to AudioLink bands.
+Options for rotating continuously in response to Audio Link bands.

 #### Band X